turingschool-projects/good_reads/README.md

 There are no forms to build or styling required in this Friday Challenge.

-The primary testing here is for many-to-many relationships.
-You do not need to build model validation tests for the relationships, but you will need to test everything else you build.
+The primary testing here is for many-to-many relationships and accessing attributes through multiple models.

 ## User Stories